Meditation in schools: secularizing a spiritual practice?

 Sylvain Wagnon, University of Montpellier

-How can we explain the gradual move of meditation from the health section of the media to the "education" section?
+How can we explain the gradual transfer of meditation from the health section of the media to the "education" section?
 The entry of this practice, originally religious and Buddhist, into the public and secular educational sphere raises a series of questions about its definition, modalities, links with learning and aims.
 With the entry of mindfulness meditation into schools, can we secularize a spiritual practice?

 According to Edouard Gentaz, a professor of developmental psychology, meditation has produced encouraging, but still debatable results in the fight against anxiety, stress management and improved self-awareness.